50 Jobs That Pay Well… No College Necessary!November 17, 2020

 Generally speaking, high-wage jobs typically require a college degree.
 Statistics bear this out.
-The average Oregon worker with just a high school diploma earns $26,597 per year, while the average worker with a bachelor's degree earns $44,049.
+The average Oregon worker with just a high school diploma earns $31,451 a year, while the average worker with a bachelor’s degree earns $52,498.

 Looking past the generalizations, there are several jobs that pay high wages, without requiring a college degree.
-Among the 805 occupations that the Oregon Employment Department tracks, at least 50 of them do not require a college degree and pay more than $50,000 per year to full-time workers.
-That's significantly more income than the median Oregon salary of $37,000 per year.
+Among the 800 occupations that the Oregon Employment Department tracks, at least 50 of them do not require a college degree and pay more than $50,000 a year to full time workers.
+That’s significantly more income than the median Oregon salary for full time workers of $41,200 a year.

-These occupations employ a little over 100,000 Oregonians and generally fall into one of six occupational categories.
+These occupations generally fall into one of six occupational categories.
 This article will examine these occupations and what is required to qualify for these jobs.
-These jobs may not require a college degree, but that doesn't mean that they are easy jobs to get.
-To learn more about any of the jobs mentioned here, including average pay and typical training requirements, check out our occupation information tool at www.qualityinfo.org/jc-oprof.
+These jobs may not require a college degree, but that doesn’t mean that they’re easy to get.
+To learn more about any of the jobs mentioned here, including average pay and typical training requirements, check out our occupation information tool at: www.QualityInfo.org/jc-oprof.

 Managers and Supervisors

-About 40,000 Oregonians work in a management or supervisory occupation that doesn't require a college degree.
+About 110,000 Oregonians work in a management or supervisory occupation that doesn’t require a college degree.
 For all of these positions, the requirement is typically years of specific industry experience leading to supervising line workers.
-Supervisors of office and administrative workers earn about $53,000 annually.
-Similarly, supervisors of: sales workers, construction workers, production workers and mechanical workers all earn an average annual salary between $52,000 and $66,000 per year.
+Supervisors of office and administrative workers earn about $58,000 annually.
+Similarly, supervisors of sales workers, construction workers, production workers, and mechanical workers all earn an average annual salary of between $45,000 and $76,000 a year.

-About 12,000 public safety workers are employed in a field related to public safety that typically pays between $55,000 and $93,000 per year.
+About 14,000 Oregon workers are employed in a field related to public safety that typically pays between $60,000 and $94,000 a year.
 These occupations include: police, fire and ambulance dispatchers; police officers; and correctional officers.
-At the higher end of the wage scale, supervisors of correctional officers and police earn an average of $80,000 to $90,000 per year.
+At the higher end of the wage scale, supervisors of correctional officers and police earn an average of $89,000 to $105,000 a year, though a four-year degree may be necessary for applicants to get a supervisory position.

-There are at least eight occupations in the construction trades that pay more than $50,000 per year.
-These occupations include: electricians ($68,000 per year), plumbers ($73,000 per year), and building inspectors ($62,000 per year).
+There are at least eight occupations in the construction trades that pay more than $50,000 a year.
+These occupations include: electricians ($77,420 a year), plumbers ($76,420 a year), and building inspectors ($75,900 a year).
 For these occupations, a lengthy apprenticeship and state certification is typically a requirement for employment.

 Mechanics, Installers, and Repairers

-Almost 7,000 Oregonians work in positions related to mechanical installation and repair.
-The most common occupation in this category, industrial machinery mechanics, earn an average of $55,000 per year.
-Like every job described in this article, a college degree is not necessary for this job, however many community colleges offer certification programs that may help job applicants appeal to employers.
-Other occupations include electrical power-line installers and repairers ($87,000 per year) and precision instrument and equipment repairers ($58,000 per year).
+More than 40,000 Oregonians work in positions related to mechanical installation and repair.
+The most common occupation in this category, industrial machinery mechanics, earn an average of $60,770 a year.
+Like every job in this article, a college degree is not necessary for this job; however, many community colleges offer certification programs that may help job applicants appeal to employers.
+Related occupations include: HVAC mechanics ($55,060), electrical power-line installers and repairers ($94,560 a year), and precision instrument and equipment repairers ($59,490 a year).

 Postal and Transportation

 When it comes to moving packages, or people, there are a handful of jobs that pay above average wages.
-Almost 6,000 Oregonians work as postal carriers, sorters and clerks.
-These postal workers enjoy an average income of about $50,000 per year.
+About 6,000 Oregonians work as postal carriers, sorters, and clerks.
+These postal workers enjoy an average income of about $50,000 a year.
 These occupations do not require a college degree.
-A word of warning, the Oregon Employment Department forecasts a decline in these occupations over the next 10 years.

-Another 2,000 Oregonians are employed in transportation-related occupations that don't require a college degree.
-These occupations include: commercial pilots, railroad conductors and yardmasters, transportation inspectors and crane operators.
-These occupations pay about $60,000 per year on average.
-None of them require a college degree, in the case of commercial pilots however, extensive training and certification are required.
+Another 2,000 Oregonians are employed in transportation related occupations that do not require a college degree.
+These occupations include: commercial pilots, railroad conductors and yardmasters, transportation inspectors, and crane operators.
+These occupations all pay at least $60,000 a year on average.
+None of them require a college degree – in the case of commercial pilots, however, extensive training and certification are required.
 Many community colleges offer classes to get you started.

 Occupations That Require Some College, But Not That Much

-The preceding occupations do not require even an associate degree for an entry-level position.
-However, if you are willing to spend a couple of years in college, there are dozens of occupations that require an associate's degree that also pay well above average wages.
-These occupations generally fall into two categories: health care diagnosis, technicians and therapists; and drafters and engineering technicians.
+The preceding occupations do not require even an associate degree for an entry level position.
+However, if you are willing to spend a couple of years in college, there are dozens of occupations that require an associate’s degree that also pay well above average wages.
+These occupations generally fall into two categories: health care diagnosis, technicians, and therapists; or drafters and engineering technicians.

-Half a dozen health care occupations require an associate's degree and employ about 10,000 Oregonians.
-There are 4,000 dental hygienists in Oregon earning an average of $78,000 per year; radiologic technicians earn an average of $67,000 per year, while physical therapy assistants take home $55,000 per year.
+Half a dozen health care occupations require an associate’s degree and employ about 10,000 Oregonians.
+There are 3,700 dental hygienists in Oregon earning an average of $89,100 a year.
+Radiologic technicians earn an average of $79,000 a year, while physical therapy assistants take home $61,480 a year.

-There are 10 occupations in the field of drafting and engineering technicians employing 7,000 Oregonians.
-All of them pay above average wages and typically require an associate's degree.
+There are 10 occupations in the field of drafting and engineering technicians employing 13,000 Oregonians.
+All of them pay above average wages and typically require an associate’s degree.
 These occupations include: engineering technicians, civil engineering technicians, and architectural drafters.
-These occupations pay average salaries between $53,000 and $63,000 per year.
+These occupations all pay an average salary of around $65,000 a year.